yukio808/js-hero-adventure/README.md

 `Hint: You have the 'armor' in your bag.
 Put the armor in your armorEquip`;

 ### Oooh Drops!!!!
 If you have defeated the winged bat you notice he has dropped some items.
-A total of 6 items total these items can only be used by a specific class of hero.
+A total of 6 items, these items can only be used by a specific class of hero.
 You must only take one and move on with your adventure.

 Do not assume your class.
 We will be watching.
 And don't just change your class so you can pick up a certain item either.